dachcom-digital/pimcore-formbuilder/docs/91_Javascript.md

 - [reCAPTCHA V3 Extension](#recaptcha-v3-extension)

 ## Core Extension
-This Plugin will enable the ajax functionality but also the multi file handling:
+This Plugin will enable the ajax functionality but also the multi file handling.

+> Read more about the dynamic multi file setup [here](./80_FileUpload.md)

 ### Enable Extension